-Owning, remodeling and maintaining a home can eat up more than a third of your income each month, so when it comes time to furnish your home and replace appliances, your budget might be stretched a little thin.
+Owning, remodeling and maintaining a home can eat up more than a third of your income each month, so when it comes time to furnishing your home and replacing appliances, your budget might be stretched a little thin.

 Of course, you could sit tight until the next big holiday sales for furniture to score a deal on a couch.
 If you have the patience before replacing your busted stove, you could eat take-out until November when appliances go on clearance.